WICG/shared-storage/README.md

 *  `sharedStorage.context`
     *   From inside a worklet created inside a [fenced frame](https://github.com/wicg/fenced-frame/), returns a string of contextual information, if any, that the embedder had written to the [fenced frame](https://github.com/wicg/fenced-frame/)'s [FencedFrameConfig](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config.md) before the [fenced frame](https://github.com/wicg/fenced-frame/)'s navigation.
     *   If no contextual information string had been written for the given frame, returns undefined.
-*   Functions exposed by the [Private Aggregation API](https://github.com/alexmturner/private-aggregation-api), e.g. `privateAggregation.sendHistogramReport()`.
+*   Functions exposed by the [Private Aggregation API](https://github.com/alexmturner/private-aggregation-api), e.g. `privateAggregation.contributeToHistogram()`.
     *   These functions construct and then send an aggregatable report for the private, secure [aggregation service](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATION_SERVICE_TEE.md).
     *   The report contents (e.g. key, value) are encrypted and sent after a delay.
 The report can only be read by the service and processed into aggregate statistics.
     *   After a Shared Storage operation has been running for 5 seconds, Private Aggregation contributions are timed out.
 Any future contributions are ignored and contributions already made are sent in a report as if the Shared Storage operation had completed.